Cecilia Bartoli becomes first woman to record with the Sistine Chapel Choir

 At a press conference at the Vatican Georg Gänswein, prefect of the Papal Household, said: “This new production, focusing on the liturgical time of Christmas, is based on the unique characteristic of translating into sound the manuscripts present in the “Sistine Chapel” archive, a truly precious treasure chest.”

-Cecilia performs music by the Renaissance composer Pérotin on the recording.
+Cecilia performs music by the Medieval composer Pérotin on the recording.
 Pérotin lived in the 13th century and is thought to be French.
 He was part of the Notre Dame school of polyphony and he’s one of the very few composers from the period whose name has survived alongside his music.

 Massimo Palombella, the director of the choir said: “The ancient musical archives of the Vatican Apostolic Library are among the largest and most important in the world.